The coolest Adidas sneakers for men to cop for their collection

 Jump To / Table of Contents

 No sneaker collection is truly complete without a pair of the classic Adidas Superstar shoes.
-Designed in collaboration with the band KING GNU and Japanese streetwear brand Atmos, the signature shell toe detailing and the serrated stripes design in a brilliant altered hue sets this iteration apart from the previous ones.
-What further elevates the look of this pair is the translucent outsole that gives a peek at the colourful graphic design underneath.
+Originally curated for basketball courts in the ’70s and celebrates ever since, they have been popular since their initial release.
+With the signature shell toe detailing and the stripes design in a brilliant black and white combination, these Adidas sneakers for men are simply a must-have in your shoe closet.
+However, they are also available in multiple other colourways, offering you with more options.

 An edgy iteration of the classic Stan Smith, a vision of famed British designer Craig Green, the Scuba Stan shoes retain the original perforated details and colours.
 It, however, flaunts a unique amphibious-looking sole with a scuba-inspired tooling which makes its stand out.
 If your sneaker collection already boasts of a pair of the classic version, this new take is what you should be adding to your shopping cart this time.